makeabilitylab/physcomp/advancedio/index.md

 As usual, these lessons are interactive—that is, they assume that you're following along and building **with us**.
 They are designed to be completed **in order**.
 All Arduino code is open source and in this [GitHub repository](https://github.com/makeabilitylab/arduino).

-**NOTE:** These lessons are being constructed during the Spring'21 term.
-The Output lessons should be finalized by the end of May 6, 2021.
-The Input lessons will be finalized the week of May 10th.

 ## Output

 ### [L1: OLED Displays](oled.md)